trembanis/election-blog/content/post/2024-10-13-blog-post-6/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/fig 5 print-1.png" width="672" />

 With this visual sanity check now completed, I am excited to make more substantive changes to the model in the weeks to come.
 See you next week!

+Correction: An earlier version of this post incorrectly stated that Figures II-IV depict trends in campaign spending.
+In fact, the variable of interest is campaign fundraising.

 # References